The Trophy Room

 them as Gaffi Sticks, carried by the Tusken Raiders aka Sand People (though not

 the original film used clubs).

 LucasFilms added a finned tube to the handle with a small spike at the end.

-From Club 33 to a galaxy far, far away, the
+From this private club to a galaxy far, far away, the

 imaginative vision of Walt Disney seems endless.